Skip to content

 Not prevented:

-• Append-only suffix replacement - someone with Z4J_AUDIT_SECRET and DB access can truncate trailing rows and re-sign.
+• Append-only suffix replacement - someone with Z4J_SECRET and DB access can truncate trailing rows and re-sign.
 Mitigation: periodically export row_hmac externally (e.g. to an append-only S3 bucket or a second DB).

 Terminal window

-2. Snapshot & start fresh - export old rows with their HMACs (still verifiable using the old secret externally), rotate, begin a new chain.
+If you would rather start fresh: export old rows with their HMACs (still verifiable using the old secret externally), rotate, begin a new chain.

 CSV / NDJSON export includes row_hmac + prev_row_hmac.
-Downstream verification requires Z4J_AUDIT_SECRET (share it with the verifier out-of-band).
+Downstream verification requires Z4J_SECRET (share it with the verifier out-of-band).

 HMAC-SHA256 on a small canonical payload is microseconds; the chain does not meaningfully slow writes.
 Verification of a million rows takes ~10 seconds on modest hardware.